lupusorina/lupusorina.github.io/_pages/tutorials/time_discretization.md

 $$

 where $$r(t)$$ is the reward function and $$T$$ is the time horizon, and $$dt$$ is the time step.
-In literature, people use the discounted reward, which just adds a discount factor to the integral, as follows
+In literature, people use the discounted return, which just adds a discount factor to the integral, as follows

 $$
 \int_0^T \gamma^t r(t) dt.
 $$

 where $$\gamma$$ is the discount factor between $$[0, 1)$$.
-An alternative is to use an exponential discount factor, which is more common if you come from a controls background and more intuitive.
+An alternative is to use an exponential discount factor, which is more common if you come from a controls background.
+I find this perspective more intuitive, as the exponential form defines a natural time constant, the horizon over which future rewards contribute, rather than relying on a unitless multiplicative factor per step.
+The latter is more common with financial and economics literature.

 $$
 \int_0^T e^{-\gamma_c t} r(t) dt.